Tell Composer to allow the `drupal/core-recipe-unpack` plugin to run.

 that gives easier access to the drupal

-script within your ddev web container.
-To use add a file called drupal with the
+script within your DDEV web container.
+To use, add a file called drupal

 following contents to either your global or project .ddev/commands/web/